basicallydan/danhough.com/_posts/2014-03-10-single-var-pattern-rant.markdown

 The *Single Var Pattern* is a JavaScript design pattern in which for each scope, one `var` statement and **only** one `var` statement is used to declare all the variables for the current scope.
 It's used in order to help prevent logical confusion (variables being *hoisted* half-way through a scope are declared before being necessarily defined), collisions due to a variable being declared twice, and from unused variables being created and forgotten during refactoring.

-In general, the Single Var Pattern is a wonderful idea and works very well, but it can quickly become difficult to work with, understand, debug and read.
+In general the Single Var Pattern is a wonderful idea and works very well, but it can quickly become difficult to work with, understand, debug and read.
 For that reason, I follow the guidelines except for one small difference.

 This is the Single Var Pattern: